EvelynPloetz/Deep-LASI/docs/source/installation.rst

 """"""""""

 For deep learning features, the TensorFlow package needs to be installed for the Python environment integrated into MATLAB.
-The easiest way to install TensorFlow is to open the windows command prompt by presssing Win + R to open the Run box, then type "cmd" and hit Enter to open it or pressing Win + X (or right-click the Start button) and choose Command Prompt from the menu.
+The easiest way to install TensorFlow is to open the windows command prompt by pressing Win + R to open the Run box, then type "cmd" and hit Enter to open it or pressing Win + X (or right-click the Start button) and choose Command Prompt from the menu.
 Next, enter the following command:

    .. code-block:: python

       pip install tensorflow==2.8.0

-You can check the successfull installation and integration into MATLAB by restarting MATLAB and entering the following command into the MATLAB Command Window, which returns TensorFlow as a Python module:
+You can check the successful installation and integration into MATLAB by restarting MATLAB and entering the following command into the MATLAB Command Window, which returns TensorFlow as a Python module:

    .. code-block:: python